nu-dialogue/sui-corpus/README.md

 ## References

+[^1]:
-[^1]:Kazunori Komatani, Shogo Okada, Haruto Nishimoto, Masahiro Araki, and Mikio Nakano.
+Kazunori Komatani, Shogo Okada, Haruto Nishimoto, Masahiro Araki, and Mikio Nakano.
 Multimodal Dialogue Data Collection and Analysis of Annotation Disagreement.
 In Proceedings of the International Workshop on Spoken Dialogue Systems Technology (IWSDS), pp. 201-213, 2019.

 ## Aknowledgement